Community Pharmacist Program – Resources for pharmacists

 Medication cost

-The medication provided under the Community Pharmacist Program is not subsidised.
+The medication provided under the Community Pharmacist Program (the Program) is not subsidised under the PBS.
 Patients receiving treatment from pharmacists will need to pay the full medication cost.

 Please discuss likely medication costs with all patients prior to a consultation.